MeteoSwiss/fast-barnes-py/doc/PyPI_Doc.md

 # Fast Barnes Interpolation
-This Python package provides an implementation of the formal algorithms for fast Barnes interpolation as presented in the corresponding paper ([preprint available at GMD](https://gmd.copernicus.org/preprints/gmd-2022-116/gmd-2022-116.pdf)).
+This Python package provides an implementation of the formal algorithms for fast Barnes interpolation as presented in the corresponding [paper published in the GMD journal](https://gmd.copernicus.org/articles/16/1697/2023/gmd-16-1697-2023.pdf).

 Barnes interpolation is a method that is widely used in geospatial sciences like meteorology to remodel data values recorded at irregularly distributed points into a representative analytical field.

 Naive computation of Barnes interpolation leads to an algorithmic complexity of O(N x W x H), where N is the number of sample points and W x H the size of the underlying grid.
 As shown in the paper, a good approximation of Barnes interpolation with a drastically reduced algorithmic complexity O(N + W x H) can be obtained by calculating a convolutional expression.

-### Example
+### Minimal Working Example

 The code below demonstrates how Barnes interpolation can be computed given a few sample points of mean sea level pressure values located over the British islands.